Firehouse Subs: History

 In 2015, Firehouse Subs opened its first locations in Canada, with its first location opening in Oshawa, Ontario in October with franchisee OnFire Restaurant Group.
 Currently, the group operates 50 Canadian restaurants, with plans to open a total of 90 in Ontario alone.
 The chain also launched a loyalty program.

 In June 2017, Firehouse Subs opened its first airport location at Jacksonville International.
 In December 2017, the brand's second airport location opened at Orlando International.
 In April 2018, the chain opened its first on-campus location at Western New England University.
 In 2020 the chain opened a location at Jacksonville's Baptist Medical Center.

-On November 15, 2021, Restaurant Brands International announced that it would acquire Firehouse Subs for $1 billion.
+On November 15, 2021, Burger King parent Restaurant Brands International announced that it would acquire Firehouse Subs for $1 billion.
 The acquisition was completed on December 15, 2021.

+On June 22, 2023, Firehouse Subs opened its first location outside North America in Zurich, Switzerland.

 Restaurant concept and food

-Owning to the Sorensens' involvement in firefighting, the interior decor of Firehouse Subs locations are inspired by fire stations, and often include firefighter equipment and memorabilia.
-Each restaurant features a custom mural, hand drawn and painted at the company's headquarters in Jacksonville, Florida.
+Owing to the Sorensens' involvement in firefighting, the interior decor of Firehouse Subs locations is inspired by fire stations, and often includes firefighter equipment and memorabilia.
+Each location features a custom mural, hand drawn and painted at the company's headquarters in Jacksonville, Florida.
 The murals reflect fire and police service unique to each restaurant's community or town.
 No two of the more than 1,200 murals painted are the same.